Ribicube/artizio-site/content/contact.md

 **Business Details:**
 Ribicube LLC
-Artizio - Coloring Page Maker
+Artizio - Coloring Book Maker

 ## How We Can Help